MStarmans91/DMRadiomics/README.md

 Extracting the features from the example data should take less than 10 seconds.
 Using a larger image and/or mask may result in a longer computation time.

+Documentation for the model optimization is provided in the respective script.

 ## Known Issues

 ### Pyradiomics